teejlab/API-Risk-Assessment-Framework/README.md

     └── README.md               # README

 ## Usage
-1. Clone the repo to your machine
+1. Clone the repository to your machine
 2. Set up the environment using the instructions below.
 3. The python scripts can be found in the `src` folder
 4. The raw and processed data can be found in the `data` folder